dneto1729/MUSIC_with_python/README.md

 ```
 and cd in the new directory
 ```
-cd <path>/MUSIC_with_python/
+cd /MUSIC_with_python
 ```
 ### Using Conda:
-To install a [new environment using Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and the included enviroment.yml file do:
+To install a [new environment using Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) using the included enviroment.yml file do:
 ```
 conda env create -f environment.yml
 ```
-Where you can then activate the new environment with
+With the packages installed, you can then activate the new environment with
 ```
 conda activate music_py
 ```